pc2/CustoNN2/tutorial/Task7Group_InSight/findings.md

 - **Kernel Design :**
  - Global Memory used for weights and images
  - No Pragma Unroll used for the loops
- - 3 kernels and data transfer using 1 element(32 bit width) channel.
+ - 3 kernels for each layer and data transfer using 1 element(32 bit width) channel.
-- Obtained Accuracy in CPU and FPGA : 97%
+- Obtained Accuracy in CPU and FPGA : 97.07%
 - Kernel Execution time on FPGA : 29.4 seconds
 - Kernel Execution time in CPU (CC-7) : 71 seconds